simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 ## Exploring Different Types of Wireless Radios

 Access points use different types of **wireless radios** to transmit and receive signals.
 Understanding these radio types can help us determine the most suitable access point placement for different scenarios.
-Let's take a closer look at three common types of wireless radios:
+Let's look closely at three common types of wireless radios:

 ### 1. Omnidirectional Radios